pivui/sopi/README.md

 ## Examples

-Examples are gathered in the demos subfolder and named accordingly to the nature of the optimisation problem:
+Examples are gathered in the demos subfolder and are listed below by type of optimisation problem/applications.

-- LP: linear problem
+Linear problems:
+- `demoLP1.sce`: academic LP
+- `demopolyFit.sce`: fit a polynomial to a set of (noisy) data

+Quadratic problems:
-- CPWA: convex piecewise affine problem
+- `demoQP1.sce`: academic convex QP